albertogg/albertogg.github.com/content/blog/unifi-network-raspberrypi.md

 draft: true
 ---

-This are some simple and direct instructions on how to install the UniFi Network Controller on a Raspberry Pi.
-I've only tested this in Raspberry Pi OS.
+Simple and direct instructions on how to install the UniFi Network Controller on a Raspberry Pi.
+I've only tested this in Raspberry Pi OS, but It should work for Ubuntu.

-Instructions start after a fresh installation of the OS.
+I'm not going to show how to install Raspberry Pi OS.
+I assume at this point you have a fresh installation of the OS.
 For installation instructions [see the official website][raspberry-pi-os].
-We also require [remote access][remote-access] to the Raspberry Pi.
+We will also require [remote access][remote-access] to the Raspberry Pi.

 ## Rename hostname

 We want to ensure the Raspberry Pi has the correct Hostname.
-In my case I have dnsmasq in my network and I reach hosts by using their hostnames.
+In my case I have dnsmasq in my network and I reach hosts by their hostnames.
 You can check the following post on [domain names for home networks][homenet-domain-name].

     sudo hostnamectl set-hostname unifi-network